ankushnag7/SQL_Project2_Money/README.md

 the discrepancy occurred between the years 2011 and 2012.
 But that’s about all that Adams knows for certain.

---  Analyze WSDA Music’s Data to:
+--  Analyze the data to:
 1. Get a list of suspects
 2. Narrow your list
 3. Pinpoint your prime suspect

 ## Questions and Solutions that perform in-depth analysis with the aim of finding employees who may have been financially motivated to commit a crime.